-Take one part golden age Hollywood-esque love story about two adorable people torn apart by war, mix in an Office and a Gentlemen-esque drill sergeant, add in a dash of Men of Honor-esque legal drama, throw in a liberal helping of Saving Private Ryan-esque war-is-hell brutality and top off it with a far more serious version of that sequence in Forrest Gump where Forrest rescues a bunch of wounded soldiers in the jungles of Vietnam while looking for Bubba.
+Take one part golden age Hollywood-esque love story about two adorable people torn apart by war.
+Mix in an Office and a Gentlemen-esque drill sergeant.
+Add a dash of Men of Honor-esque legal drama and liberal helping of Saving Private Ryan-esque war-is-hell brutality.
+Top off it with a far more serious version of that sequence in Forrest Gump where Forrest rescues a bunch of wounded soldiers in the jungles of Vietnam while looking for Bubba.
 Oh, also, make sure to sprinkle in some messianic imagery and faith-based messaging.

 And Hacksaw has all of that.
 In fact, it hits you in the face with it, opening on a montage of slow-motion war carnage, paying particular attention to the sight of Japanese soldiers engulfed in flames.
 Eventually, we close in on one particular soldier being carried away from the battle on a stretcher, blood seeping out of a wound in his leg while medics apply pressure and assure him that everything will be okay.

-As the ensuing legal case (i.e., can someone who refuses to defend themselves or others actually serve in the army?) played out I couldn’t but ponder what exactly drew Mel Gibson to this material.
-Doss is challenged by his drill sergeant (a surprisingly convincing and just the right amount of amusing Vince Vaughn), unit captain (Sam Worthington being, well, Sam Worthington), fellow soldiers (as in most most war movies, they’re a bunch of clichés, known more for their nicknames than anything else) and even eventually his own fiancé to compromise.
-They’re not demanding that he kill anyone, just that he learns the basics of field weaponry for self-defense purposes.
+As the ensuing legal dilemma – can someone who refuses to defend themselves or others actually serve in the army? – played out I couldn’t but ponder what exactly drew Mel Gibson to this material.
+Doss is challenged by his drill sergeant (a surprisingly convincing and just the right amount of amusing Vince Vaughn), unit captain (Sam Worthington being, well, Sam Worthington), fellow soldiers (as in most most war movies, they’re a bunch of clichés known more for their nicknames than anything else) and even eventually his own fiancé to compromise.
+They’re not demanding he kill anyone, just that he learns the basics of field weaponry for self-defense purposes.
 However, Doss will not and cannot abandon his convictions, a prideful act which the film does admittedly question in one crucial scene but ultimately celebrates.

 This coming from the same director who once starred in a movie where he played a father who refused to give in to a hostage taker’s demands and instead offered the requested ransom money to the general public instead of to the people holding his son.